giorgio-pap/directories/README.md

 Names of directories are used as poem titles.
 Names of files are used as poem lines.

+## Books
+The various volumes of **Directories** can be found [here](https://www.giorgiopapitto-poesia.it/directories).
+It is possible to freely read all of them.
+You can request me free .pdf files or paperback copies (limited to 20 copies for each volume in total).

 ## Code
 The script has been written using **Python**.
 It requires the following packages to run:
 - [python-docx](https://pypi.org/project/python-docx/)